 - Jesus said in John 8:29, "And He who sent Me is with Me; He has not left Me alone, for I always do the things that are pleasing to Him."

 - John 6:39, "And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day."

 In John 8:29 we can clearly see that Jesus always does the will of the Father.
-So if Jesus always does the will of the Father and the will of the Father is that Jesus lose none and also raise all those to glory who had been given to him by the Father (John 6:39), then salvation cannot be lost, otherwise, the will of the Father is not done by Jesus.
-But if it is possible to lose our salvation, then Jesus has not accomplished the will of the father because it would mean that he has lost some and that in the future he will also fail to raise up to glory those who have been given to him by the Father.
+So if Jesus always does the will of the Father and the will of the Father is that Jesus lose none and also raise all those to glory who had been given to him by the Father (John 6:39), then salvation cannot be lost.
+Otherwise, Jesus sinned by failing to do the will of the Father.
+Remember, it is the will of the Father that Jesus lose none, not that Christians don't lose their own salvation of their "own free will."
+Again, if someone loses his salvation, then Jesus failed to do the will of the Father because it would mean he has lost some and that he will also fail to raise up to glory those who have been given to him by the Father.
 This just cannot be.

 - John 3:16, "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life."

 - John 10: 7-28, "My sheep hear My voice, and I know them, and they follow Me; 28 and I give eternal life to them, and they shall never perish; and no one shall snatch them out of My hand."

 - 1 John 2:19, "They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, in order that it might be shown that they all are not of us."